xRohan/Colormatic/README.md

 # Colormatic
 A Minecraft Mod that adds colorful features to explore!
 Feature List so far:
  - Wisteria Trees and Wood
-   - Come in pink, purple, white, and blue versions
+   - Come in pink, purple, white, and blue colors
  - Better Flower Forest Generation
    - Generate wisteria trees mostly, instead of oak and birch
  - Quilted Carpets